italia/bootstrap-italia/docs/0.0.1/informazioni/introduzione.md

 ---
 layout: docs
-title: informazioni
+title: Informazioni
 description: Learn more about the team maintaining Bootstrap, how and why the project started, and how to get involved.
+group: informazioni
 redirect_from:
+  - "/informazioni/"
   - "/docs/informazioni/"
-group: informazioni
+  - "/docs/0.0.1/informazioni/"
 ---

 ## Team